 Easy-to-make crispy tostones (twice-fried plantains) made with unripe green plantains.
-A staple side dish in Cuban cuisine!
+A Latin favorite that’s also a classic staple in Cuban cuisine!

 Since I was a kid, I’d watch my mom make tostones for the family.
 There were somehow ALWAYS green plantains in the house.
 It’s almost like they would magically appear.
 It was always on the grocery list and they were always part of our weekly meals.

 To me, they are the perfect side dish for just about any comfort food.
 Plus they remind me of home.
 No one makes them like my mom.
 Perfectly flattened, crispy, salty.
 She has a gift.
 Let me walk you through the process.

 Well, first, let’s talk about what tostones actually are.
 They are green plantains that are peeled and sliced.
 Fried.
 Then flattened and fried again.
 And suddenly you can’t just eat one!

 Yep, tostones are twice-fried plantain slices.
 And they are my love language.
 Here’s how you make them.

 I used to be v intimidated about frying in my house.
 Number 1, I didn’t like the smell of fried food in my house and # 2 I respect hot oil.
 Very much so.
 But alas, my love for plantains knew no bounds and I had to ignore the deal-breakers.
 So here we go.

 Make sure to buy green plantains.
 As green as you can find them.
 Green = unripe.
 That’s what we want.
 If they are ripe, you can make sweet plantains but you can’t make fried plantains.
 Yes, the same vegetable (or is it fruit?) can make two different types of plantains — one sweet and one salty.
 Crazy, huh?

 Once you have the green plantains, peel them and cut them into 2″ slices.